-The products we considered range in size from 8.6 to 18.9 lbs.
+The products we considered range in size from 8.6 to just over 19 lbs.
 This is a large range.
-Ten extra pounds can be a lot of weight, and if you are carrying a child or other items in addition to the stroller, it could be a deal breaker.
+Ten plus extra pounds can be a lot of weight, and if you are carrying a child or other items in addition to the stroller, it could be a deal-breaker.
 If the stroller is not small enough it doesn't fill the need, if it is too small, it may not be convenient.
 Much like Goldilocks and the three bears, the real issue is finding the model that is just the right size for you.

 How Many Wheels?